Bag-Labs/greenhouse-job-board/README.txt

 Requirements:

 *	Must have a greenhouse account.
-*	Know your URL Token
+*	Know your URL Token.

 Initial Setup: